jovami/isep-rcomp/doc/sprint2/1211155/README.md

 To determine the necessary IPv4 networks for each VLAN in Building C, we need to perform IPv4 subnetting.
 We have 5 VLANs, each with different numbers of nodes:

-- VLAN buildC_f0 with 40 nodes
+- VLAN C_f0 with 40 nodes
-- VLAN buildC_f1 with 50 nodes
+- VLAN C_f1 with 50 nodes
-- VLAN buildC_wifi with 55 nodes
+- VLAN C_wifi with 55 nodes
-- VLAN buildC_dmz with 20 nodes
+- VLAN C_dmz with 20 nodes
-- VLAN buildC_voip with 25 nodes
+- VLAN C_voip with 25 nodes

 Using the **"bigger blocks first"** rule, we can follow these steps: